File Processing Options

 Tip: If you would like to color convert images or PDF documents for proofing using the relative colorimetric rendering intent (for example because you are using the same paper stock for production and proofing) then disable the Black Point Compensation checkbox.

 Note: If the Black Point Compensation checkbox is disabled, all color conversions done with the relative colorimetric rendering do not apply black point compensation which may result in plugging of shadows.
-To avoid this when converting from Document to Target Color Space please use SmartLink in combination with Black Point Compensation.
+To avoid this when converting from Document to Target Color Space use SmartLink in combination with Black Point Compensation.

 Black Point Compensation with PDF 2.0 files